MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

     [InterfaceType(ComInterfaceType.InterfaceIsIUnknown)]
     public interface IInitializeWithWindow
     {
-        void Initialize(IntPtr hwnd);
+        void Initialize(IntPtr hWnd);
     }
     ```

-2. Initialize a new secondary tile object exactly like you would with a normal UWP app.
+1. Initialize a new secondary tile object exactly like you would with a normal UWP app.
 To learn more about creating and pinning secondary tiles, see [Pin secondary tiles](secondary-tiles-pinning.md).

     ```csharp
     // Initialize the tile with required arguments